Three-strikes law: Criticism

 Some criticisms of three-strikes laws are that they clog the court system with defendants taking cases to trial in an attempt to avoid life sentences, and clog jails with defendants who must be detained while waiting for these trials because the likelihood of a life sentence makes them a flight risk.
 Life imprisonment is also an expensive correctional option, and potentially inefficient given that many prisoners serving these sentences are elderly and therefore both costly to provide health care services to and statistically at low risk of recidivism.
-Dependents of prisoners serving long sentences may also become burdensome on welfare services.
+Dependants of prisoners serving long sentences may also become burdensome on welfare services.

 Prosecutors have also sometimes evaded the three-strikes laws by processing arrests as parole violations rather than new offenses, or by bringing misdemeanor charges when a felony charge would have been legally justified.
-Likewise, there is potential for witnesses to refuse to testify, and juries to refuse to convict, if they want to keep a defendant from receiving a life sentence; this can introduce disparities in punishments, defeating the goal of treating third-time offenders uniformly.
-Three-strikes laws have also been criticized for imposing disproportionate penalties and focusing too much on street crime rather than white-collar crime.
+There is also potential for witnesses to refuse to testify, and juries to refuse to convict, if they want to keep a defendant from receiving a life sentence; this can introduce disparities in punishments, defeating the goal of treating third-time offenders uniformly.
+Sometimes a non-violent felony also counts as a third strike, which thus would result in a disproportionate penalty.
+Three-strikes laws have thus also been criticized for imposing disproportionate penalties and focusing too much on street crime rather than white-collar crime.

+Another large criticism that the 3-strike law faces is the harshness of the law in certain states, such as California.
+California's 3-strike law was viewed to be the harshest in all the states.
+After an incarcerated individual faces their first felony, they usually have to have a second felony or serious violent crime for the 2nd strike of the 3-strike law to take place.
+But in California, any second crime, even if it is a misdemeanor, can result in the 2nd strike being put in place.
+This results in an extension of their sentence.
+The 3rd strike results in a minimum of 25 years to life imprisonment, no matter the 3rd crime in California.
+California's laws are criticized for this because, although you could have a felony on your record, one more illegal action, a felony or a small misdemeanor, will result in a longer sentence in prison.